Understanding the Rural Professional Context PG (10327.2)

 |Academic Program Area - Education||Post Graduate Level|| Band 1 2021 (Commenced After 1 Jan 2021)

 Band 1 2021 (Commenced Before 1 Jan 2021)

-The unit helps better prepare teachers for rural and regional contexts (experiencing rurality) and to help them be community ready, school ready and classroom ready.
+The unit helps better prepare professionals for rural and regional contexts (experiencing rurality) and to help them be community ready.
 By exploring how rurality is socially and culturally constructed, and appreciating the challenges and opportunities of rural contexts, students will be better able to situate their professional practice in rural contexts.

 Learning outcomesOn successful completion of this unit, students will be able to:

 1. Describe the social construction of rurality and its relationship to professional practice;

 2. Articulate the challenges and opportunities of the rural professional context;

 3. Critique standardised approaches to professional practice; and